zmanian/gaia/spec.md

 coins bonded to the candidate.

 DelegatorBond represents some bond shares held by an account.
-It is owned by one delegator, and is associated with the voting power of one delegatee.
+It is owned by one delegator, and is associated with the voting power of one validator.
 The sender of the transaction is considered to be the owner of the bond being sent.

 ``` golang